sgmac/kiwi/README.md

 # Setup

-For the first time you execute it, creates a default directory and empty configuration.
+First time you run, creates a default directory and an empty configuration.

 **~/.kiwi/config**